bdwyzr/rtinst-bdwyzr/README.md

 - `-t` Do NOT change SSH port
 - `-f` Set FTP port to 21
 - `-y` Force yes to all the questions
-- `-l` Enables logging to ~/rtinst.log
+- `-l` Enable logging to ~/rtinst.log
-- `-m` Installs the latest master build of rutorrent
+- `-m` Install the latest master build of rutorrent
 - `-i` Enable IPv6 for rTorrent and libtorrent-rakshasa
-- `-u` Names the user to be primary rtorrent user
+- `-u` Name the user to be primary rtorrent user
-- `-p` Sets the unix password
+- `-p` Set the unix password
-- `-w` Sets the web password for the user
+- `-w` Set the web password for the user
-- `-v` Sets the rTorrent version you would like to be installed
+- `-v` Set the rTorrent version you would like to be installed

-Eg.  `rtinst -tfylmi -v 0.9.4 -u aniverse -p flood233 -w flood233`
+Eg.  `rtinst -tfylmi -v 0.9.4 -u aniverse -p flood233 -w 12345678`